pdxiv/pdxiv.github.io/README.md

 There is also a short [demonstration game](https://github.com/pdxiv/adventshark/blob/master/demonstration_game.json) available.

+### How to play the games

+By using the "Export As" menu option, adventshark can generate files compatible with the Scott Adams/Adventure International game engine.
+Any "driver" program that allows you to play Scott Adams games can be used to run the games that have been created in adventshark.
+Some examples of programs are [PerlScott](https://github.com/pdxiv/PerlScott/releases/download/v1.0.0/perlscott.pl) and [ScottFree](https://www.ifarchive.org/indexes/if-archiveXscott-adamsXinterpretersXscottfree.html).

+Please note, that adventshark can be used to produce data files that exceed limitations of some specific programs.

 ### How to convert .dat files to .json

 Since adventshark currently doesn't have file import functionality, old "Scott Adams" data files from TRS-80 will first need to be converted to adventshark's `.json` format with an included Perl script: [scott2json.pl](https://github.com/pdxiv/adventshark/blob/master/scott2json.pl).
 Some of the original adventure game files in `.dat` format can be obtained from [Scott Adams' web site](http://www.msadams.com/downloads.htm) directly.